FTC Disclosure: We will earn a small commission at no extra cost to you if you purchase items in this review through our links.

 If you’re wondering what toys your blind dog might enjoy, our list of the most popular toys people have purchased from the links on our site might help you decide.
-We’ve also included non-toy items that will make your life with your blind dog a little easier.
+We’ve also included non-toy items that will make your life with your blind dog a little easier

 By a large margin, the Pet Qwerks Babble Ball was the most popular item we’ve reviewed on our site.
-It comes in several sizes and varieties, including the Animal Babble Ball (featuring animal noises), Pet Qwerks Talking Babble Ball (featuring phrases like “Hey, what are you doing?” and “Sweet Puppy!”), and Pet Qwerks Holiday Babble Ball (featuring phrases like “Ho!
+It originally came in several sizes and varieties, including the Animal Babble Ball (featuring animal noises), Pet Qwerks Talking Babble Ball (featuring phrases like “Hey, what are you doing?” and “Sweet Puppy!”), and Pet Qwerks Holiday Babble Ball (featuring phrases like “Ho!
 Ho!
 Ho!” and “Merry Christmas!”).
 The sounds allow your dog to track the ball as it moves, which makes it a perfect toy for blind dogs.

 Like the Pet Qwerks Babble Ball, Grriggles Chirping Chums feature sound chips to engage your dog’s sense of hearing.
 The wings of these plush toys also feature crinkly material, which is irresistible to dogs, especially those that are food motivated and associate the noise with food packaging.

 This book was recommended by our dog’s ophthalmologist and was instrumental in helping our dog (and us) adapt to her sudden blindness.
 It gave us ideas for how to play and to keep her safe inside and outside of our home.
 Most of all, it let us know that blindness wasn’t the end for our dog.
 She went on to adapt to the change and had little problem getting around.